Novint Technologies

-Novint Technologies, Inc. was a corporation incorporated in Delaware and based in Albuquerque, New Mexico, United States.
-Novint designed and built haptic, or 3D touch, devices and software.
+Novint Technologies, Inc. was an Albuquerque, New Mexico, company that designed and built haptic devices and software.
 Novint developed the Novint Falcon, the world's first consumer 3D touch device, which allows users to use their sense of touch in computing.
 Novint has two primary areas of focus, video games and professional uses of its technology.
 In video games, the Novint Falcon can be used to feel objects and events in the game, giving the player a more immersive experience.
 In the professional applications group in Novint, called the Advanced Products Group (APG), Novint's technology has been used to add the sense of touch to a variety of professional applications and projects.

 Novint Falcon

 Novint's flagship consumer product is the Novint Falcon, a USB haptic device intended to replace the mouse in video games and other applications.
 The name of the Novint Falcon comes from the fact that the falcon is a predator of the mouse.
 The Falcon has removable handles, or grips, that the user holds onto to control the Falcon.
 As the user moves the grip in three dimensions (right-left and forwards-backwards, like a mouse, but also up-down, unlike a mouse), the Falcon's software keeps track of where the grip is moved and creates forces that a user can feel, by sending currents to the motors in the device.
 The Falcon's sensors can keep track of the handle's position to sub-millimeter resolution, and the motors are updated 1000 times per second (1 kHz), giving a realistic sense of touch.
 The surfaces of virtual objects feel solid, and can have detailed textures applied to them.
 The weight and dynamics of objects can be simulated so that an object's inertia and momentum can be felt.
 The actions and interactions of a character in a game can be felt, such as the feel of a recoil of a gun, the motion of a golf club, or the accelerations of a car.